iamawhalez/Fun2Vec/README.md

-If the article is adopted, the code will be available.
+If the article is accepted, the code will be available.